US, Japan, South Korea meet in Hawaii to discuss North Korea

 The three released a joint statement calling on North Korea to engage in dialogue and cease its “unlawful activities.”
 They said they had no hostile intent toward North Korea and were open to meeting Pyongyang without preconditions.

+Hayashi later told Japanese reporters the three ministers had “very fruitful” discussion on the North.
+He declined to give details on additional measures they may take.

-Some experts say North Korea is using the weapon’s tests to put pressure on President Joe Biden’s administration to resume long-stalled nuclear negotiations as the pandemic puts further strain on an economy already battered by decades of mismanagement and crippling U.S.-led sanctions.
+North Korea has a long history of using provocations such as missile or nuclear tests to seek international concessions.
+The latest tests come as the North’s economy, already battered by decades of mismanagement and crippling U.S.-led sanctions, is hit hard by pandemic border closures.

-The Biden administration has offered North Korea open-ended talks but has shown no willingness to ease the sanctions without meaningful cuts to the country’s nuclear program.
+Many see the tests as an attempt to pressure President Joe Biden’s administration into easing the sanctions.
+The Biden administration has shown no willingness to do so without meaningful cuts to the North’s nuclear program, but it has offered open-ended talks.

 North Korea has rebuffed U.S. offers to resume diplomacy, saying it won’t return to talks unless Washington drops what it says are hostile polices.
 The North bristles at both the sanctions and regular military exercises the U.S. holds with South Korea.